Neighborhood-History Quantum Walk

 \section{NHQW with left/right symmetric neighborhood}

-We take the lattice and Hilbert space of the SHQW given in eq.~\eqref{eq:fqsq}, and add the neighborhood in which the memory at the current site is not involved in the scattering, but the left/right neighbors are.
+We take the lattice and Hilbert space as given in eq.~\eqref{eq:fqsq}, and add the neighborhood in which the memory at the current site is not involved in the scattering, but the left/right neighbors are.
 This is the left/right symmetric neighborhood $\mathcal{M}=\{-1,+1\}$.
 If the current particle position is $x$, the neighboring memory locations are $\mathcal{M}_x = \{x-1, x+1\}$.

-We first consider a memory-ricochet scattering for this neighborhood and then a scattering scheme conceived in a very different manner.